 Install Tenable Identity Exposure

-Tenable Identity Exposure's installation program installs the following components on three different machines:
+Tenable Identity Exposure's installation program installs the following components on different servers:

 • A Storage Manager (SM) to host all data based on MSSQL.